cknowledge/docs/guide/cbench-commands.md

  --source TEXT
 ```

+You can mark your component as permanent using the flag "--permanent".
+In such case, it will be impossible to delete it (concept similar to Zenodo, FigShare and other permanent archives).

 You can make this component private by specifying the flag "--private".
 In such case, it will be only visible to you.